xhayper/Animator/README.md

 * Priority Support (Idk how)
 * Weight System (Idk how)
 * Seeking froward, Backward (Idk how)
-* Weak table for animator class (Have been trying to do it, doesn't work)
 * Heavy Optimization
 * ~~Character instead of Player~~ Completed!